jclouds/legacy-jclouds/sandbox/deltacloud/README.txt

 To install deltacloud, do the following:
   * OS/X and jruby
+    # use homebrew or equiv to install jruby
+      * brew install jruby
     # install and configure openssl to avoid "certificate verify failed" errors
       # install and link openssl
         * brew install openssl